SpencerTSmith/HTTP-Benchmarker/README.md

 - -r {custom http request} a string $'' (important, use this special shell string format for any escape characters like \n, \r, etc) of your http request
 - -s {server to benchmark of the form [ip:port]}
 - -v verbose (prints (truncated) http response to console) no argument modifier
-- -f {filepath} output is redirected to filepath... coming soon

 ## Output